 Nikki Haley arrived for her New York City presentation with open enthusiasm.
-She brought to the stage, the confidence of a consistent winner, the inviting swagger of a knock-out model, and a story of proven strategies that have positioned her as a mover and shaker to watch closely.
+She brought to the stage the confidence of a consistent winner, the inviting swagger of a knock-out model, and a story of proven strategies that have positioned her as a mover and shaker to watch closely.
 Even staunch critics are muttering about her chances to become the first woman president in this country!

-Ambassador Haley has climbed up the totem pole with gambits that tilt skeptics on their collective heads, such as advancing to decision mode, removal of the Confederate flag while Governor of her home state of South Carolina, and pushing her position that the United Nations must talk more and do more on the right side of an argument.
-“A timely, strong position on the right side of the argument, with the clear intent to reach the finish line, is her proven strategy to win,” she says.
+A confident executive, Haley has climbed up the totem pole with gambits that tilt skeptics on their collective heads, such as advancing to decision, removal of the Confederate flag while Governor of her home state of South Carolina, and pushing the position that United Nations must talk more and do more on the right side of an argument.
+Haley’s strong focus on reaching the finish line is her proven strategy to win,” she says.
 But more than that, her fans insist that she “makes you want to listen, even if you come to the table with an independent or diverging view.

 When, as, and if the former Ambassador/Governor chooses to step up to the plate, there will likely be a whole new crowd of women ready to make their mark.
 If Haley’s contribution were solely to set an example for how women (and men) can up their game with more guts than bluster and more common sense than bullying tactics, her contribution would be “huge.”
-It is time to become genuinely gender-neutral in presidential politics and to stop presuming in any line of endeavor that assertive women are automatically nuts.
+It is time to become gender-neutral in presidential politics and to stop presuming in any line of endeavor that assertive women are automatically nuts.